kgsithum/ReactSample/README.md

 # ReactSample
-This is a repository created for testing and development for ReacrJS
+This is a repository created for testing and development for ReactJS